ifoodplayer/android_device_samsung_m11q/README.md

 Status: Active & ARM64 Booted

-Bugs: Call sound & SELinux
+Bugs: Bluetooth not working, Call Sound, Vibrator

 It was announced in March and released in May 2020.